varunganti33/WEBSCRAPE/README.md

 | ... | ...  | ... | ...      | ...    | ...  |
 | Chili's | Ribs  | Shiner Bock® BBQ Ribs | 2310      | 168    | 123  |

-## Deliverables
-Create a Jupyter Notebook showing your code and submit a pull request.

 **Note**: Your DataFrame should have just over 4,900 rows